Its2Factor/Vencord-Plugins/README.md

 <br>

----

 ## 🛠 Installation

 > [!TIP]
 > * If you need to install Vencord, follow the [Vencord installation guide](https://docs.vencord.dev/installing/custom-plugins/)
-> * If you don't know how to install userplugins, follow [this video by Syncxv](https://www.youtube.com/watch?v=8wexjSo8fNw)
+> * If you don't know how to install userplugins, follow this [video by Syncxv](https://www.youtube.com/watch?v=8wexjSo8fNw)

 To install, clone the repository inside your Vencord src/userplugins folder (create the userplugins folder if it doesn't exist)